Why is it so hard?: Unsilencing EFL undergraduate students experiences in the supervisory process

 Flower, L., & Hayes, J. R. (1981).
 A cognitive process theory of writing.
 College Composition and Communication, 32(4), 365-387. https://doi.org/10.2307/356600

 Ghadirian, L., Sayarifard, A., Majdzadeh, R., Rajabi, F., & Yunesian, M. (2014).
 Challenges for better thesis supervision.
-Medical Journal of the Islamic Republic of Iran, 28, 32. http://ncbi.nlm.nih.gov/pubmed/25250273
+Medical Journal of the Islamic Republic of Iran, 28 (32), 1-9.
+Retrieved from http://ncbi.nlm.nih.gov/pubmed/25250273.

-Graham, C. R. (2006).
+Graham, C.R.
+(2006).
 Blended learning systems: Definition, current trends, and future directions.
-In C. J. Bonk & C. R. Graham (Eds.), Handbook of blended learning: Global perspectives, local designs (pp. 3-21).
+In C.J.
+Bonk & C.R.
+Graham (Eds), Handbook of blended learning: Global perspectives, local designs (pp. 3-21).
 Pfeiffer.

 Hartley, J. (2008).
 Academic writing and publishing: A practical guide.
 Routledge.

 Hill, T., Acker, S., & Black, E. (1994).
 Research students and their supervisors in education and psychology.
-In R. G. Burgess (Ed.), Postgraduate education and training in the social sciences: Processes and products.
+In R. G. Burgess (Eds.), Postgraduate education and training in the social sciences: Processes and products.
 Jessica Kingsley.

 Káplár-Kodácsy, K., & Dorner, H. (2020).
 The use of audio diaries to support reflective mentoring practice in Hungarian teacher training.
 International Journal of Mentoring and Coaching in Education, 9(3), 257-277. https://doi.org/10.1108/IJMCE-05-2019-0061

 Lestari, D. M. (2020).
-An analysis of students’ difficulties in writing undergraduate thesis at English education program of Muhammadiyah University of Bengkulu.
-Journal of English Education and Applied Linguistics, 9(1), 17-29. https://doi.org/10.24127/pj.v9i1.2588
+An analysis of students' difficulties in writing undergraduate thesis at English education program of Muhammadiyah University of Bengkulu.
+Journal of English Education and Applied Linguistics, 9(1), 17-29. https://doi.org/10.24127/pj.v9i1.2588.

 Malaga-Toboła, U., Boulven, I., Kocira, S., Szparaga, A., & Henri, A. (2019).
 The use of information sources and online databases for writing theses by students of selected studies.
-E3S Web of Conferences, 132, 01017. https://doi.org/10.1051/e3sconf/201913201017
+E3S Web of Conferences, 132, 3–8.

 McAlpine, L., & Weiss, J. (2000).
 Mostly true confessions: Joint meaning-making about the thesis journey.
-Canadian Journal of Higher Education, 30(1), 1-26. https://doi.org/10.47678/cjhe.v30i1.183344
+Canadian Journal of Higher Education, 30(1), 1-26. https://doi.org/10.47678/cjhe.v30i1.183344.

 Mhunpiew, N. (2013).
-A supervisor’s roles for successful thesis and dissertation.
-US China Education Review, 3(2), 119-122. https://www.davidpublisher.com/Article/index?id=6962.html
+A supervisor's roles for successful thesis and dissertation.
+US China Education Review, 3(2), 119-122. https://doi.org/10.17265/2161-623X/2013.02A.007.

-Nangimah, M., & Walldén, R. (2023).
-How supervisors provide and students react to EAL thesis supervision: Voices from Sweden and Indonesia.
-Frontiers in Education, 8, 1118436. https://doi.org/10.3389/feduc.2023.1118436
+Nangimah M and Walldén R (2023) How supervisors provide and students react to EAL thesis supervision: Voices from Sweden and Indonesia.
+Frontiers in Education.
+8:1118436. https://doi.org/10.3389/feduc.2023.1118436.

 Nurkamto, J., Djatmika, D., & Prihandoko, L. A. (2022).
 Students’ problems of academic writing competencies, challenges in online thesis supervision, and the solutions: Thesis supervisors’ perspectives.
-TEFLIN Journal, 33(1), 123-147. https://doi.org/10.15639/teflinjournal.v33i1/123-147
+Teflin Journal, 33(1), 123-147. https://doi.org/10.15639/teflinjournal.v33i1/123-147.

 Pardede, P., & Purnamasari, A. (2021).
-Pre-service EFL teachers and faculty members’ views on the challenges and complexities of online research supervision amid COVID-19.
-Journal of English Teaching, 7(3), 315-328. https://doi.org/10.33541/jet.v7i3.3370
+Pre-service EFL teachers and faculty members' views on the challenges and complexities of online research supervision amid COVID-19.
+Journal of English Teaching, 7(3), 315-328. https://doi.org/10.33541/jet.v7i3.3370.

 Prameswara, T. J., & Hapsari, A. (2023).
 EFL learners’ motivation in writing their undergraduate thesis.
-Indonesian TESOL Journal, 5(1), 88-101. http://dx.doi.org/10.24256/itj.v5i1.2636
+Indonesian TESOL Journal, 5(1), 88-101.

 Sharma, U. N. (2017).
 The role of supervisor and student for completing a thesis.
-Tribhuvan University Journal, 31(1-2), 223-238. https://doi.org/10.3126/tuj.v31i1-2.25358
+Tribhuvan University Journal, 31(1-2), 223-238.

 Sidhu, G. K., Kaur, S., Choo, L. P., & Fook, C. Y. (2017).
 Developing a framework for postgraduate supervision.
-In G. Teh & S. Choy (Eds.), Empowering 21st century learners through holistic and enterprising learning (pp. 255-267).
-Springer. https://doi.org/10.1007/978-981-10-4241-6_26
+In Empowering 21st Century Learners Through Holistic and Enterprising Learning: Selected Papers from Tunku Abdul Rahman University College International Conference 2016 (pp. 255-267).
+Springer Singapore.

 Stake, R. E. (1995).
 The art of case study research.
 Sage.

 Tod, A. (2006).
 Interviewing.
-In K. Gerrish & A. Lacey (Eds.), The research process in nursing (pp. 37-52).
+In: Gerrish K, Lacey A (Eds), The research process in nursing (pp. 37-52).
 Blackwell Publishing.

 Ward, M. R., & Delamont, S. (2020).
 Handbook of qualitative research in education.
 Edward Elgar Publishing.

 Zaheer, M., & Munir, S. (2020).
-Research supervision in distance learning: Issues and challenges.
-Asian Association of Open Universities Journal, 15(1), 131-143. https://doi.org/10.1108/aaouj-01-2020-0003
+Research supervision in distance learning: issues and challenges.
+Asian Association of Open Universities Journal, 15(1), 131-143. https://doi.org/10.1108/AAOUJ-01-2020-0003.

 Zainuddin, A., Abd Rahim, M., Yusof, R., Abd, S., Samad, N. H. M. H., & Rahmat, N. H. (2021).
 Analyzing postgraduates’ motivation in writing master dissertation.
-International Journal of Academic Research in Business Studies and Social Sciences, 11(12), 1199-1220. https://doi.org/10.6007/ijarbss/v11-i12/11460
+International Journal of Academic Research in Business Studies and Social Sciences, 11(12), 1199-1220. http://dx.doi.org/10.6007/IJARBSS/v11-i12/11460

 DOI: https://doi.org/10.24815/siele.v12i2.37457